ZXfkSIE/ThousandPlayer/README.md

    - For Red Hat distros (RHEL, CentOS, Fedora, etc.), it may be done by `sudo dnf install taglib-devel`.
    - For Debian distros (Debian, Ubuntu, etc.), it may be done by `sudo apt install libtag1-dev`.
-3. Use Qt Creator to open the root `CMakeLists.txt`, then configure the project with Qt 6.2 or above.
+3. Use Qt Creator to open the root `CMakeLists.txt`, then configure the project with latest version of Qt6.
    - If you are using Conan plugin in Qt Creator, you may turn off the plugin or remove the "Conan install" build step in "Projects" tab.
 Conan is not intended to be used in Linux.
 3. Build.